conorwalsh1/ceart-kids-quiz/README.md

 -   I found Javascript quite tough initially.
 When I started the project I relied heavily on a Youtube tutorial (https://www.youtube.com/watch?v=riDzcEQbX6k&t=1374s) which created a multiple choice quiz exactly how I wanted it to look but I could not explain how any of the Javascript functions worked.
 I spoke with my tutor Maria who advised that the Javascript code must be custom written.
 I deleted the project and went back to the start of the Javascript course and I went through the modules again, this time bookmarking parts I realised I could use in my own project and thereby gaining a better understanding of JS.
 By the time I came through the JS module, I felt much more prepared and I started writing my own custom JS.
 You will be able to see in the commits where I deleted the JS code and started afresh.

 One function I had a lot of trouble with was the correctAnswer function.
 I spent a number of days working different angles but I was delighted to get it working in the end.
 What I figured out was that I was missing was the event parameter within the function itself.

+I kept receiving an error once the quiz came to a close, saying :

+TypeError: Cannot read property 'question' of undefined
+    at generateQuestion (script.js:29)
+    at HTMLButtonElement.generateNextQuestion (script.js:57)

+I kept looking through the course material and found the "break" statement which I thought would end the loop.
+I tried but it still wouldn't work.
+I then researched online and found that the "return" statement was a better fit as it would break the execution flow of the function and that break was used more for 'for' or 'while' loops.